 Bhatkal’s Armar brothers who ran the Indian Islamic State confirmed dead

-New Delhi, Mar 26: After various rounds, it has finally been confirmed that the dreaded Shafi Armar had died.
+New Delhi, Mar 26: After various rounds, it has finally been confirmed that the dreaded Shafi Armar is dead.
 Intelligence Bureau officials tell OneIndia that Armar had died in Syria in 2015 itself.

 He died around April 2016, the officer further confirmed.
 For the past two years, the Islamic State handle pertaining to India was being managed by Yusuf al-Hindi.
 This was believed to be an alias that was being used by Armar.